cscheid/cscheid.net/_posts/2014-12-09-data-mining-visualization-fairness-accountability.markdown

 because of how well it connects the world of human experiences with the world of computation, algorithms, and data.
-Our work at FATML has nothing to do with visualization, but this process of looking at the human impact of a computational phenomenon is something we should do *more of*, not less.
+Our work at FATML has nothing to do with visualization, but this process of looking at the human impact of a computational phenomenon is something I feel I ought to do *more of*, not less.

-And, in addition, I think there's an opportunity for vis (and algorithmic aspects of human-computer interaction, more generally).
-Not only this would be using visualization for the betterment of mankind (and really, do you need a better reason than that?), but there's good research questions here: can visualization and interactive exploration help detect, explain, and remove structural biases in data sources?
+And, in addition, I think there's a big opportunity for vis (and more generally, for people looking at algorithmic aspects of human-computer interaction).
+This would be using visualization for the betterment of mankind (and really, do you need a better reason than that?), but there's good research questions here: can visualization and interactive exploration help detect, explain, and remove structural biases in data sources?
 How do we even define these questions correctly?

 This whole field is just getting started.
 We vis people know how it can be a powerful way to bring clarity to messy problems.
 We *know* how powerful visualizations [when they force us to face hard truths](http://guns.periscopic.com/).
-(Hell, really I'm just badly repeating a point Tamara has been making for, at least, [8 years](https://www.cs.ubc.ca/~tmm/talks/vis08/vis08-4x4.pdf): "concern not only for truth, but also for justice")
+(Hell, really I'm just badly repeating a point Tamara has been making for at least [8 years](https://www.cs.ubc.ca/~tmm/talks/vis08/vis08-4x4.pdf): "concern not only for truth, but also for justice")